Imoptimal/wp-how-to-website/README.md

     - Add site logo to header (resize uploaded logo to width of 150px) - to the left position
     - Add navigation ('How to Tutorials' and 'Plugin Tutorials' category page) - to the right position
   - Edit footer:
-    - Add columns block ('WP HOW TO - WordPress plugin' - absolute path to plugin. subdomain, 'Privacy Policy' - absolute path to plugin. subdomain policy page) - to the left position
+    - Add columns block ('WP HOW TO - WordPress plugin' - absolute path to plugin. subdomain, 'Privacy Policy' - absolute path to plugin. subdomain policy page - open all in the new tab) - to the left position
     - Add text Created with 'Simply Static & GitHub Pages' (with their respective homepage links) - to the right position
 - Install plugins:
   - Simply Static